-An earlier reference was made to an “EPA-registered” disinfectant, or as referred to in the professional cleaning industry, an antimicrobial product.
-It has been tested and proven to be effective against specific germs and bacteria while also meeting certain environmental standards.
+First up, you want to be sure your product is an EPA-registered disinfectant, or as referred to in the professional cleaning industry, an antimicrobial product.
+These have been tested and proven to be effective against specific germs and bacteria while also meeting certain environmental standards.

-While one disinfectant may prove effective at helping to stop the spread of MRSA, or kill salmonella, E. coli, or other bacteria and viruses found on surfaces, the same product may not be effective when used to kill norovirus, or the germs and viruses that cause influenza, hepatitis A and B, measles, etc.
+For example, while one disinfectant may prove effective at helping to stop the spread of MRSA, or kill salmonella, E. coli, or other bacteria and viruses found on surfaces, the same product may not be effective when used to kill norovirus or influenza.
+For COVID-19, only those products on the N-List are approved.

 For this reason, administrators must always check the labels of the selected disinfectants.
 A janitorial distributor can be helpful in this endeavor.
 But what happens if there is some question as to what pathogens are present?
 Fortunately, “broad spectrum” disinfectants are designed to kill some of the most common pathogens in a facility.